-For the school year 2015 - 2016, a full-time, four-track teacher may substitute for their position
+For the school year 2015 - 2016, a full-time, four-track teacher may substitute for their position during their non-contract time for curriculum pay with administrator approval provided the following three conditions are met:

 - a) The teacher would not need to attend meetings nor be assigned the duties they would perform during their contract time while they are substituting. - b) The teacher would be provided release time to write lesson plans for their off-track substitute assignment.
 The release time will not be less than a half-day per week of lesson plans (per policy). - c) If substituting in the position for more than 10 consecutive days, the teacher will be paid at the short-term substituting rate from the first day of the assignment.